LoopKit/loopdocs/docs/nightscout/remote-commands.md

 Please note that there are entries that do not say `remote` at the top of the list.

 * You must go all the way to the bottom of the list to see the remote commands
-* Those entries at the top of the list are for caregivers who may be recording manual treatments without access to an automated system; they are not read by the *Loop* app.
+* Those entries at the top of the list are for caregivers who may be recording manual treatments without access to an automated system; they are not read by the *Loop* app
+* For users of systems based on *OpenAPS*, the behavior may be different - check the documentation for your particular app

 #### Command Remote Bolus or Carb Entry